DX-Messages window

 Mark the statistics which should be displayed.

 Mark the bands and modes for which DX-Spots should be displayed and select which Spots you want to see.
 (New, needed, worked, all).
 You can also set the Spots Lifetime in minutes (default value:60 minutes).
 Only spots within the defined period of time will be displayed.
+The Window title field is very useful when using several DX Messages windows helping user to quickly identify the applied filters on every window.

 You can access the sound options directly from the Functions menu and the pop-up menu of the DX-Messages window; or from the main menu select Options ¦ Connect to Packet Program and then select the page "Sound Announcements":